toshan-luktuke/blog/_posts/2022-04-19-getting-started-with-gsoc.markdown

 It involved tracing the longest path possible through a labyrinth composed of **#**'s with **.**'s as the path.
 My initial thought was to use some sort of reverse heuristic approach to get the longest path.
 However, I quickly abandonded that idea as we had to always find the longest path and heuristic apporaches are not guaranteed to find this path everytime.

 I settled on a recursive backtracking approach and it worked like a charm.
-Another challenge was using `CMAKE's` build system, it took a bit of trial and error to get everything working propoerly.
+Another challenge was using `CMAKE's` build system, it took a bit of trial and error to get everything working properly.

 For the Python Challenge, we had to simulate the movement of a particle.
 I did this using `matplotlib` and its animate class.
 Since I had prior experience with how particles work due to previous projects, this one was quite simple.

 ### Robotics Academy
 The next challenge involved solving one exercise from JDE's Robot Academy.
 Here we had to install the Docker container that contains these exercises.
 I followed their [official instructions](http://jderobot.github.io/RoboticsAcademy/installation/) for the same.
 I faced some issues with enabling hardware acceleration.
 However despite trying many different alternatives, I couldn't use my Nvidia GPU with the Docker Image at the end.
+Still, it wasn't a huge issue as the simulation was running smoothly even without the dedicated GPU.

 I decided to take up the PID Racecar Exercise.The simulation worked quite well despite the lack of hardware acceleration.
-After playing around with JDE's `HAL` and `GUI` classes, some revision of Colour Filters in CV2 and a lot of PID tuning later:
+After playing around with JDE's `HAL` and `GUI` classes, some revision of Colour Filters in CV2 and a **lot** of PID tuning later:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/wbu0eO-DN-k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### ROS2 Challenge